Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 49ers stats and trends

-- San Francisco has eight wins against the spread in 16 games this season.

-- The 49ers have yet to cover the spread this season when underdogs by 4.5 points or more.
+- The 49ers have yet to cover the spread this year when underdogs by 4.5 points or more.

-- San Francisco's games this season have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- San Francisco's games this season have hit the over on seven of 16 set point totals (43.8%).

 - When San Francisco scores more than 21.6 points, it is 7-3 against the spread and 8-2 overall.

-- In games that San Francisco churns out more than 338.4 yards, the team is 5-4 against the spread and 6-3 overall.
+- San Francisco is 5-4 against the spread and 6-3 overall when the team picks up over 338.4 yards.

-- The 49ers have turned the ball over 22 times, one fewer times than the Rams have forced turnovers (23).

 Home and road insights

-- Los Angeles is 4-3 against the spread, and 5-2 overall, at home this season.
+- At home this year, Los Angeles is 4-3 against the spread and 5-2 overall.

-- This year, Los Angeles has hit the over in three of seven games at home.
+- This season, in seven home games, Los Angeles has hit the over three times.

-- In eight road games this year, San Francisco has hit the over three times.
+- This season, in three of eight road games San Francisco has hit the over.

 Powered by Data Skrive.